Merch7x/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Describes what each script is doing
-0. 0-iam_betty - Switches the current user to betty
+0. 0-iam_betty - Switches the current user to betty.
+1. 1-who_am_i - prints username of current user.
+2.